-The Topaz procedure, also known as Topaz Coblation therapy, is a minimally invasive surgical procedure performed under local anaesthetic to treat plantar fasciitis.
-The procedure involves using a special needle-like wand to create a series of holes into the plantar fascia region of pain.
-The Topaz probe is then inserted which emits a small burst of radio wave energy that creates tiny holes into the fascia, breaking up scar tissue.
+The Topaz procedure is a minimally invasive surgical procedure performed under local anaesthetic to treat plantar fasciitis.
+The procedure involves using a special needle-like wand to create a series of holes into the damaged plantar fascia.
+Once the probe is inserted it emits a small burst of radiofrequency energy that creates tiny holes into the fascia, breaking up scar tissue.

 Does it work?

-Following the procedure, a protective boot is usually worn for 3 weeks, with a return to supportive footwear after this, followed by a gradual return to normal activities.
+Following the procedure, a protective boot is worn for 2 weeks, with a return to supportive footwear after this, followed by a gradual return to normal activities.
 The average recovery time to normal activities is 4 weeks.

-The Topaz procedure appears to be a safe and effective treatment option for chronic plantar fasciitis and is preferable to plantar fascia release surgery.
+The Topaz procedure is an excellent treatment for chronic plantar fasciitis and is preferable to plantar fascia release surgery.
 One of the benefits with this procedure is that it does not burn any bridges, meaning that if it doesn't work, patients can go on to try an alternative treatment option.
 There is a good amount of evidence to support this treatment option.
-The procedure is currently not available in the UK.